uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 In contrast, with BIER-TE, a BFER can be reached over a path that is encoded in the bitstring.
 Therefore, also links need to be part of the subset.
 Moreover, within a very large ring or a line, a BFIR may be so far away from a BFER that the links of the subset do not suffice to define a path from the BFIR to that BFER.

 Therefore, a different approach is needed for subsets in BIER-TE.
 First, a subset also needs links in additions to BFERs which are encoded in the bitstring.
 The number of BFERs and links within the subset MUST NOT exceed the size of the bitstring.
 Moreover, links and BFERs need to be connected so that a BIER-TE packet at a source of any link in the subset can reach all BFERs within the subset.
 The BFRs belonging to the links are also part of the subset but are not represented by a bit in the bitstring unless they constitute BFERs.
 Thus, a subset needs to be one-connected.
 That is, the mentioned property is fulfilled unless one link or BFR fails.
-A BFIR may need to send a packet to a specific BFER, but it may not be part of the subset the BFER belongs to.
-Then, the packet cannot be carried via plain BIER-TE from the BFIR to the BFER.
-Therefore, the BFIR tunnels the BIER-TE packet to some BFR within the subset.
+A BFIR may need to send a packet to a specific BFER, but it does not need to be part of the subset the BFER belongs to.
+It can however use unicast tunneling to direct packets to some BFR within the subset.
 That BFR is denoted as S-BFIR (subset BFIR).
 There may be one or many S-BFIRs for a subset.

 Subsets for BIER-TE with 1:1 protection have to be at least two-connected, i.e., the remaining subset is one-connected if a link or BFR fails.
 That is, in case of a failure, there is still a path from any BFR to any BFER within the subset.
 Further, for every S-BFIR in the subset, one or more backup S-BFIRs have to be assigned.
-When an S-BFIR fails, the backup S-BFIRs serve as alternative ingress to the subset and ensure that the packets reach the BFERs.¶
+When an S-BFIR fails, the backup S-BFIRs serve as alternative ingress to the subset and ensure that the packets reach the BFERs.

 A domain may be one- or two connected, but it may be difficult or even impossible to find a desired number of subsets with that property.
 Then, virtual links may be defined as tunnels whose paths extend over links outside the subset.

 # Subset Tunneling
-The BFIR reaches each subset by tunneling packets to any S-BFIR in the subset.
+Any BFIR reaches each subset by tunneling packets to any S-BFIR in the subset.
 To that end, the BFIR forwarding logic has to be slightly modified from the one defined in {{!RFC8279}}.
 When a BFIR receives an IPMC packet, it determines the destination BFERs and their subsets as with standard BIER-TE.
 The BFIR clones the packet for each subset and adds the corresponding BIER-TE header to each packet.